 Working at Kaufmann's and Ketchum brought Marilyn two of the things she loved best: her beloved Sunbeam Alpine Sports car, which she drove blissfully, participating in sports car rallies and honking at fellow members of the sports car club, and her future husband, whom she shared the bus stop with.
 At first she was not sure about Mr. Bruce Harrison, who carried a briefcase on the bus and seemed a bit stuffy to the fun loving copywriter.
-But after he opened his car trunk on the first date and there reposed a picnic b couldn't always talk to ner menus about their couldn't want it to seem like she was boasting about her own.
+But after he opened his car trunk on the first date and there re the first date and there reposed a picnic basket and a bottle of champagne, she decided to give him a chance and the rest became an over 30 year happily married history.